1 Introduction

 In 1580 BC, Trochilus, a mystic priest and son of Callithyia, a priestess at the Temple of Hera in Argos, migrated from Argos to Eleusis.
 He brought the rituals practiced at the Temple of Hera to Eleusis.
 [4]

-3 Migration from Egypt to Attica (First Migration)
+3 Migration from Egypt to Attica (Cecrops)

 In 1562 BC, Cecrops led the Ectenes in a migration from Sais, Egypt, to Attica.
 [5]